Frequently Asked Questions

 How will Scotia Place increase foot traffic in the area?

-Scotia Place will include improved outdoor spaces for the public to visit outside of sporting and other various events.
-This will lead to increased foot traffic in the area throughout the day, which will in-turn support the shopping and many dining opportunities for Calgarians.
+Scotia Place will include improved indoor and outdoor spaces for the public to visit outside of events.
+This will lead to increased foot traffic in the area, which will support the shopping and many dining opportunities available.

 Will Scotia Place help create new jobs?